 Easy and Quick Children’s Costumes

 Halloween is by far one of my favorite holidays.
 When I was young, store-bought costumes were both expensive and cheaply made.
 While that has changed some, I find so much joy in sharing the creation process with my little man and helping him craft the perfect costume based on the image in his mind.
 Not every costume has to break the bank or require loads of time.
-These costumes were largely done using items I already owned!
+Our costumes were created using items I already owned!

 Scuba Diver Children’s Costume